al3xkras/chess-com-bot-selenium/README.md

    - `first_move_w` - initial move when playing white pieces (default value: `"e2e4"`)
    - `enable_move_delay` - enable delay between moves (default value: `False`)
    - `next_game_auto` - start the next game automatically (default value: `True`)
-4. Wait until the Selenium Chrome node is accessible at http://localhost:7900/ (interface: NoVNC)
+4. Wait until a Chrome NoVNC session is loaded at http://localhost:7901/
+5. To check if the bot is working properly, start the first game manually and wait until the first move is made.
-5. To exit the program, run ```cd docker && docker-compose stop```, or stop the containers from the Docker Desktop UI.
+6. To exit the program, run ```cd docker && docker compose stop```, or stop the containers from the Docker Desktop UI.

 ### Setup on Windows